High-resolution ALMA study of CO (2-1) line and dust continuum emissions in cluster galaxies at z = 1.46: Observations

 The derived $\rm SFR_{IR}$ and $\rm SFR_{UV}$ are listed in the second and third columns of Table \ref{tab:physical properties}.
-The dust-obscured star formation ($\rm SFR_{IR}$) is dominant for all of the CO emitters that are detected in 870 $\mu m$ continuum, while the unobscured star formation ($\rm SFR_{UV}$) accounts for 1.7--10.9\% of the overall star formation. {\cite{2019ApJ...882..140B} report the median fraction of unobscured star formation of 8.5\% for 16 ASPECS CO emitters and two additional CO emitters.
-This implies that dust-obscured star formation dominates the star formation in CO emitters with $M_{\star}\gtrsim10^{10}M_{\odot}$ regardless of their environments (see also \citealp{2017MNRAS.466..861D}; \citealp{2017ApJ...850..208W}; \citealp{2022ApJ...928...88M}).}
+The dust-obscured star formation ($\rm SFR_{IR}$) is dominant for all of the CO emitters that are detected in the 870 $\mu$m continuum, while the unobscured star formation ($\rm SFR_{UV}$) accounts for 1.7\%--10.9\% of the overall star formation. {\cite{2019ApJ...882..140B} report a median fraction of unobscured star formation of 8.5\% for 16 ASPECS CO emitters and two additional CO emitters.
+This implies that dust-obscured star formation dominates the star formation in CO emitters with $M_{\star}\gtrsim10^{10}M_{\odot}$, regardless of their environments (see also \citealp{2017MNRAS.466..861D}; \citealp{2017ApJ...850..208W}; \citealp{2022ApJ...928...88M}).}

-{In Figure \ref{fig:Fig2}, {we compare the stellar mass and the SFR of 53 cluster galaxies}.
-CO emitters and passive members have comparable mass, but CO emitters are systematically located at the massive end of the star-forming main sequence (MS) at $z=1.46$ \citep{2014ApJS..214...15S}.
-The segregation between CO emitters and star-forming members on Figure \ref{fig:Fig2} is likely due to selection bias against mass of the system.}
+In Figure \ref{fig:Fig2}, we compare the stellar mass and the SFR of 53 cluster galaxies.
+CO emitters and passive members have comparable mass, but CO emitters are systematically located at the massive end of the star-forming main sequence (MS), at $z=1.46$ \citep{2014ApJS..214...15S}.
+The segregation between the CO emitters and the star-forming members in Figure \ref{fig:Fig2} is likely due to selection bias against the mass of the system.